michael-software-engr/resume/README.md

 ## Education

-Bachelor of Science, Electronics and Communications Engineering, 1997<br />
+Bachelor of Science in Electronics and Communications Engineering, 1997<br />